motmono/RL/README.md

-# RL
-Repository of Reinforcement Learning Projects and Notebooks
+# Reinforcement Learning

+This is a repository of Reinforcement learning projects primarily focused on gymnasium environments.

+Gymansium AI by the Farama-Foundation: https://github.com/Farama-Foundation/Gymnasium